Boylan Heights: Post-war Era – Current

 According to residents at the time who were interviewed for the 1980 application for historical designation, by the 1940s absent landlords and vacant homes became common within Boylan Heights.
 Once the grandest home in Boylan Height, Montfort Hall itself was turned into apartments from 1948 to 1953 until eventually being left vacant.

 Entering the 1960s Boylan Heights transitioned into a wholly working-class neighborhood.
 Flanked by Norfolk South railroad tracks to the North, Central Prison to the East, and Dorothea Dix Hospital to the South a disconnect formed between the neighborhood and the rest of the city.

-It wasn't until the late 1970s that revitalization efforts within the community took hold.
-Lead by the owners of Montfort Hall, then operating as Boylan Heights Baptist Church, who applied for registration as a National Historic Landmark.
+It was not until the late 1970s that revitalization efforts within the community took hold.
+Led by the owners of Montfort Hall, then operating as Boylan Heights Baptist Church, who applied for registration as a National Historic Landmark.
 Five years before the neighborhood submitted an application of its own.

-Today, Boylan Heights is celebrated community.
-Hosting an annual art walk showcasing local artiest.
+Culture and Community

+Annual events

+The neighborhood's most prominent event is the Boylan Heights Art Walk, held annually since 1992 on the first Sunday of December.
+The event transforms front porches, lawns, and driveways into an open-air gallery for over 100 regional artists and craftspeople.

+Project 303 DIY Skatepark and Memorial

+In March 2023, a community-built "DIY" skatepark known as Project 303 was established on an abandoned railroad bridge near the neighborhood's eastern boundary with Central Prison.
+Built entirely by local volunteers with private funds and labor, the park serves as both a recreational space and a memorial "shrine" to deceased figures in the skateboarding community.

+The park is characterized by hand-built concrete ramps and a memorial wall featuring 28 names of "fallen heroes" of the sport, set within painted stone arches and decorated with handmade mosaics of seashells and colored glass.
+Notable individuals memorialized at the site include: